 The Bottom Line

-Since progesterone promotes fat metabolism and inhibits fat storage, a woman’s body is programmed to burn off excess weight when levels are balanced.
-When you have healthy levels of progesterone, your natural tendency is to maintain a healthy weight.
+When you have healthy balanced levels of progesterone and other hormones, your natural tendency is to maintain a healthy weight.
 However, an imbalance of this essential hormone could be the root cause of your weight loss resistance and figure struggles.
+Try eating a healthy diet, exercising, and managing stress.
+If those things aren’t helping, talk to your doctor.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!